 Kicking it off with the holiday movie to end all holiday movies.
 Love Actually follows eight different couples' lives in the lead up to Christmas and it has it all.
 Love!
 Heartbreak!
 Humour!
 A great soundtrack!
 Hugh Grant!
 It’s a magnificent watch any time of year but especially during the holiday season.

 A newly engaged hotel heiress (Lindsay!
 Lohan!) gets into a serious skiing accident which results in amnesia.
 Luckily a handsome lodge owner has come to her rescue, offering sanctuary while she recovers, and a very helpful hand in her journey of rediscovery.
 Will both their Christmas wishes come true?
 Of course they will!

 The Grinch That Stole Christmas

 Now for a complete change of pace, Bad Santa is a dark comedy about a part-time shopping centre Santa and full-time conman.
-Save it for a night when no tiny humans are around, grab yourself a glass of eggnog, and enjoy.
+Save it for a night when no tiny humans are around (consider this your official warning), grab yourself a glass of eggnog, and enjoy.

 The ultimate family Christmas movies.
 (Yes, movies.
 This might be cheating but parts one and two deserve a spot on this list.)
-Home Alone is an iconic Christmas staple about a clever kid consistently outsmarting a pair of thieves.
+Home Alone is a Christmas staple about a clever kid consistently outsmarting a pair of thieves.
 A must-watch!
 Two of them!

 Christmas With The Kranks